sbis04/flutter_os_wear/README.md

 # Conclusion

-After creating this project, I admit that Flutter is not optimized for WearOS devices till now as many of the simple things are not working on WearOS like all material Icons which are included in Flutter are not displaying on WearOS devices, instead a Placeholder image is getting displayed.
+After creating this project, I admit that Flutter is not optimized for Wear OS devices till now as many of the simple things are not working on Wear OS like all material Icons which are included in Flutter are not displaying on Wear OS devices, instead a Placeholder image is getting displayed.
 For this reason, I had to download the material Icons for the [Material Design website](https://material.io/tools/icons) and add it to assets.

 Though after facing a lot of difficulties I have finally done this project.